seandstewart/bardly/pending/romances/the-tempest/11-player.md

 That this lives in thy mind?
 What seest thou else
 In the dark backward and abysm of time?
 If thou remember'st aught ere thou camest here,
-How thou camest here thou mayst. …
+How thou camest here thou mayst. ...

 **MIRANDA**
-...But that I do not.
+...
+But that I do not.

 **PROSPERO**
 Twelve year since, Miranda, twelve year since,
 Thy father was Duke of Milan and
-Prince of power. …
+Prince of power. ...

 **MIRANDA**
-...But, are not you my father?
+...
+But, are not you my father?

 **PROSPERO**
 Thy mother was a piece of virtue, and
 She said thou wast my daughter; and thy father
 Was Duke of Milan; and thou his only heir
-And princess no worse issued. …
+And princess no worse issued. ...

 **MIRANDA**
-...O the heavens!
+...
+O the heavens!
 What foul play had we, that we came from thence?
-Or blessed was ‘t we did?...
+Or blessed was 't we did? ...

 **PROSPERO**
-...Both, both, my girl:
+...
+Both, both, my girl:
 By foul play, as thou say'st, were we heaved thence,
-But blessedly holp hither. …
+But blessedly holp hither. ...

 **MIRANDA**
-...O, my heart bleeds
+...
+O, my heart bleeds
 To think o'the teen that I have turn'd you to,
 Which is from my remembrance!
 Please you, father.